Cptmoomoo/AnimeTaro/README.md

 - Bad programming.

 To try another source, click on the icon again and press 'Take me to a different site'.

+## Firebase!
+Google Firebase logs the sites that do not work whenevey you click 'Take me to a different site' But nothing is done with that information...